AndreiOp235/24s02ya__M24SR02-Y/README.md

 This library is released into the public domain under the GNU General Public License v2.0 Feel free to use, modify, and distribute it.
 Credit goes to  https://github.com/rena2019 for his library that was a good starting place for the basic I2C comunication with the IC.
 All the subquentle wrappers are written by me.

-Also this includes a crc16 lib found on some random archieve that I cannot find the author of
+Also this includes a crc16 lib found on some random archieve that I cannot find the author of.

 ## Support